 The voltage dropped across the resistor in a circuit

 consisting a single resistor and a voltage source is the total voltage across the circuit and is equal to the applied

 ohms.
 Using Ohm's law the circuit current may be calculated as follows:

 Figure 3-17. - Calculating individual voltage drops in a series circuit.

 Since the value the resistors is known to be 5 ohms each, and the current through the resistors is known

 to be 2 amperes, the voltage drops across the resistors can be calculated.
-The voltage (E1) across R1 is
+The voltage (E1) across R1 is therefore:

 By inspecting the circuit, you can see that R2 is the same ohmic value as R1 and carries the

 together gives a total drop 20 volts, exactly equal to the applied voltage.
 For a series circuit then:

 ET = E1 = E 2 + E3 = . . .
 En

-Example: A series circuit consists three resistors having values 20 ohms, 30 ohms, and 50 ohms, respectively.
+Example: a series circuit consists three resistors having values 20 ohms, 30 ohms, and 50 ohms, respectively.

 Find the applied voltage if the current through the 30 ohm resistor is 2 amps.
-(The abbreviation amp is commonly
+(The abbreviation amp is commonly used for ampere.)

 To solve the problem, a circuit diagram is first drawn and labeled (fig 3-18).